How to Prepare for Dog Adoption: A Step-by-Step Guide for First-Time Owners

 Bathing or Walking Too Soon

 Bathing a dog on day one or two, even if they smell, puts them through a stress event before any trust is established.
 Wait at least 2–3 weeks — ideally until the dog is visibly comfortable in the home — before the first bath.
-The puppy first bath guide covers how to introduce bathing in a way that doesn’t create lasting aversion.
+A gentle puppy first bath approach avoids creating a lasting aversion to water.

 Extended walks outside the immediate neighborhood should wait until vaccinations are complete for puppies (around 16 weeks), or until an adult shelter dog has stabilized behaviorally — typically 1–2 weeks in.
 Rushing this often results in a dog that is so overwhelmed on walks it refuses to move, or returns home so overstimulated it cannot settle.